Mutalenic/air-quality-data/README.md

 # React capstone project - Metrics webapp

-In this React capstone project I built a mobile web application to check a list of metrics (numeric values) that a I created making use of React and Redux.
+In this React capstone project, I built a mobile web application to check a list of metrics (numeric values) that I created making use of React and Redux.

-I selected an API that provides numeric data about Air Pollution across the globe and then built the webapp around it.
+I selected an API that provides numeric data about Air Pollution across the globe and then built the web app around it.
 ![screenshoot](./src/images/countries.png) ![screenshoot2](./src/images/homepage.png)

 ## Built With